paulbarbu/dotophp/docs/FEATURES.md

 * Find best meeting times, given two agendas
 * Each event can be public, shared with a friend or private
 * Each event can be set as an exception
-* Each event on movement from an category to another can inherit the setting from the new category
+* Each event, on movement from an category to another, can inherit the settings from the new category only if that event is not an exception

 4 Event properties
 ===============================